intagliated/intagliated/README.md

 Glad to see you here !

-I'm a PostGraduate in Data Science from  **Chennai Mathematical Institute** (https://www.cmi.ac.in/)  diving deep into the world of applied AI and building robust, real-world systems.
-My mission?
-To bridge the gap between cutting-edge research and production-ready solutions.
-My core passion lies in making AI more accessible, efficient, and grounded—from building synthetic data generation pipelines to ensuring data privacy.
+I'm a PostGraduate in Data Science from  **Chennai Mathematical Institute** (https://www.cmi.ac.in/).My core passion lies in making AI more accessible, efficient, and grounded—from building data generation pipelines to ensuring data privacy.

 #####   Relevent Course Work  at CMI
              1. Introduction to Generative AI- Pranabendu Mishra
              2. Data Mining and Machine Learning - Madhavan Mukund

-## What Keeps Me Busy ??(Besides Deadlines):
+## What Keeps Me Busy?

 My work is a mix of broad research interests and specific, ongoing projects.

 **Core Interests:**

 - **Generative AI & LLMs:** Exploring the frontiers of synthetic data, model distillation, and prompt engineering.
-- **MLOps & Deployment:** Containerizing models, setting up end-to-end pipelines, and deploying models as microservices.
+- **MLOps & Deployment:** Containerizing models, setting up end-to-end pipelines, and deploying models .
 - **Data-Centric AI:** Focusing on data quality, privacy (Differential Privacy), and robust data pipelines.

 **Current Focus:**